-For examples, some insurers have a classification for office workers.
+For example, some insurers have a classification for office workers.
 Lower-earning workers may be rated a 3 out of 5 classes or a 4 out of 6.
 Higher-paying managers and executives are often rated in the highest classes, either a 5 or 6.

 Sales representatives are typically rated 4 or 5, depending on the employee’s salary.
 The same is true for those in marketing and advertising.
-Accountants and IT professionals can be rated anywhere from a 3 to a 6 based on education, salary and the insurance company.
+Accountants and IT professionals can be rated anywhere from a 3 to a 6 based on education, salary, and the insurance company.